puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 [dashboard_bootstrap]: /dashboard/manual/1.2/bootstrapping.html#configuring-dashboard
 [dashboard_advanced]: /dashboard/manual/1.2/configuring.html#advanced-features

-For detailed information on completing the installation of Puppet Dashboard, [see the relevant chapter of the manual][dashboard_bootstrap].
+To complete the installation of Puppet Dashboard, [see the relevant chapter of the manual][dashboard_bootstrap].
 Although the provided package will install the software and create the puppet-dashboard user, you will need to manually perform the remaining tasks, including configuring a production web server for Dashboard and arranging for a group of `delayed_job` workers.

 Additionally, if you wish to view file contents from the Dashboard interface, you'll need to enable the filebucket viewer as described in [the section about enabling advanced features][dashboard_advanced].